Trudeau aims to connect with Canadians in coffee shops, church basements

 He held a retreat in nearby Kananaskis in the spring, but Purchase says the Calgary gathering will give ministers a chance to tap into the mood in the oilpatch following decisions late last year to approve two pipelines and to impose a national price on carbon as part of a pan-Canadian climate change strategy.

+Trudeau will not be attending the Jan.
+20 inauguration of Donald Trump as president of the United States, an event not customarily attended by Canadian prime ministers.

 As for the Davos summit, Jan.
-17-20, the PMO says the Canadian government will be well-represented with a number of cabinet ministers in attendance.
+17-20, the PMO says the Canadian government will be well-represented by a number of cabinet ministers.

 "The forum is a prime opportunity to highlight Canada's strength as a place to invest, grow and establish new business opportunities and our ministers will be doing that work and building new relationships," said spokesman Cameron Ahmad.